Robert V. Remini: Andrew Jackson

 Remini's books on Jackson have generally received praise.
 Jon Meacham read Remini's trilogy in high school and later wrote his own biography of Jackson, which Remini read in manuscript form.
 Meacham said, "He was practicing a kind of narrative historical biographical craft at exactly the moment when most of the academy was moving toward intellectual and group-driven history."
 He described Remini as "someone who never believed that his interpretation was the last word."
 Meacham continued, "You cannot write about Jackson without standing on Remini's shoulders."
 Daniel Walker Howe, a historian who took a rather critical view of Jackson, speaks favorably of Remini, writing: "A forthright admirer of his subject, Remini is laudatory in his assessments of Jackson's achievements.
 At the same time, he is also a meticulous scholar who does not allow his prejudices to get in the way of the evidence he finds."
-Of Remini's trilogy, Joel H. Silbey says that "one comes away with the feeling that here is how Jackson saw himself, might have set forth his won case, and wished to be remembered."
+Of Remini's trilogy, Joel H. Silbey says that "one comes away with the feeling that here is how Jackson saw himself, might have set forth his own case, and wished to be remembered."
 In his own biography of Jackson, historian H. W. Brands calls Remini's three volume series "[a] monumental work of research and exposition by the dean of Jackson studies."
-The final volume, Andrew Jackson: The Course of American Democracy, 1833-1845, won the 1984 U.S. National Book Award for Nonfiction.
+The final volume, Andrew Jackson: The Course of American Democracy, 1833–1845, won the 1984 U.S. National Book Award for Nonfiction.
+Donald Cole described the full cycle of books as "excellent," commending Remini for "a full scale biography of Jackson based on modern scholarship" by way of clear prose, "skill in the use of chronology, and his ability to identify figures," and an "impressive command of the literature."